dwtaylornz/unifi-nvr/README.md

 /var/log/unifi-video/ -> your host "log" location

 # Troubleshooting

 UNRAID - If you have issue with MongoDB continually restarting please check your data mapping.
 I have seen issues where user shares (i.e. appdata) do not work correctly.
-Please try direct to a single disk or to cache drive to ensure smooth operation.
+Please try mapping direct to a single disk or to cache drive to ensure smooth operation.

+i.e. instead of /mnt/user/usershare/nvr/data

+use either /mnt/cache/usershare/nvr/data

+or /mnt/disk1/usershare/nvr/data